return to homepage

 Height: 8-12 in (20-30 cm)

-Light: Bright light.
+Light: For the most blooms, give Persian violet bright filtered light from a south- or west-facing window.
 Some direct morning sun is fine, but keep out of hot, afternoon sunlight which can scorch the plant.

-Fertilizer: Feed every 2 weeks while the plant is blooming with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks while the plant is growing and blooming with a balanced (such as 10-10-10 NPK) water-soluble fertilizer.

 Propagation: Seeds will germinate in 2-3 weeks.
 The seeds are tiny.
 Sow seeds in winter or early spring on top of moist potting mix in a shallow pot.